cdhenry/cdhenry.github.io/_posts/2018-05-25-variables_scope_and_hoisting_in_javascript.markdown

 There are different models for how scope can work, but the one JavaScript uses is called Lexical Scope.
 This just means that the scope is defined by you at the time of you writing your code and does not change.
 You can also think of it as 'static scoping' and in opposition to 'dynamic scoping,' which some other languages use.
 Since scope doesn't change after you've written it in JS, the compilation phase of running your program goes through your code and associates all your declarations with the appropriate scope before execution.

-Way back in the beginning of this blog post I mentioned how JavaScript goes through two phases in translating your code to computer behaviour, a compilation phase and an execution phase.
+Way back in the beginning of this blog post I mentioned how JavaScript goes through two phases in translating your code to computer behavior, a compilation phase and an execution phase.
 During the compilation phase both variables and functions, are processed before any part of your code is executed.
 Due to this two part process, the program will know what variables and functions you have declared before it knows to what they will become equal.
 Consider this:

 ```
 function myFn(){